boazbk/tcs/lec_03_computation.md

 The standard implementations of transistors use electrical current.
 One of the original implementations used   _vacuum tubes_.
-As its name implies, a vacuum tube is a tube containing nothing (i.e., vacuum) and where a priori electrons could freely flow from source (a wire) to the sink (a plate).
+As its name implies, a vacuum tube is a tube containing nothing (i.e., a vacuum) and where a priori electrons could freely flow from source (a wire) to the sink (a plate).
 However, there is a gate (a grid)  between the two, where modulating its voltage can block the flow of electrons.

 Early vacuum tubes were roughly the size of lightbulbs (and looked very much like them too).
 In the 1950's they were supplanted by _transistors_, which implement the same logic using _semiconductors_ which are materials that normally do not conduct electricity but whose conductivity can be modified and controlled by inserting impurities ("doping") and an external electric field (this is known as the _field effect_).
 In the 1960's computers were started to be implemented using _integrated circuits_ which enabled much greater density.
-In 1965, Gordon Moore predicted that the number of transistors per circuit would double every year (see [moorefig](){.ref}), and that this would lead to "such wonders as home computers —or at least terminals connected to a central computer— automatic controls for automobiles, and personal portable communications equipment".
+In 1965, Gordon Moore predicted that the number of transistors per integrated circuit would double every year (see [moorefig](){.ref}), and that this would lead to "such wonders as home computers —or at least terminals connected to a central computer— automatic controls for automobiles, and personal portable communications equipment".
-Since then, (adjusted versions of) this so-called "Moore's law" has been running strong, though exponential growth cannot be sustained forever, and some physical limitations are already [becoming apparent](http://www.nature.com/news/the-chips-are-down-for-moore-s-law-1.19338).
+Since then, (adjusted versions of) this so-called "Moore's law" have been running strong, though exponential growth cannot be sustained forever, and some physical limitations are already [becoming apparent](http://www.nature.com/news/the-chips-are-down-for-moore-s-law-1.19338).

 ![The number of transistors per integrated circuits from 1959 till 1965 and a prediction that exponential growth will continue at least another decade.
 Figure taken from "Cramming More Components onto Integrated Circuits", Gordon Moore, 1965](../figure/gordon_moore.png){#moorefig .margin  }